Operator models for meromorphic functions of bounded type: Preliminaries

-The class of inner functions admits an multiplicative structure, which is defined as follows \cite[Definition 2.16]{garcia2016introduction}:
+The class of inner functions admits a multiplicative structure, which is defined as follows \cite[Definition 2.16]{garcia2016introduction}:

 \begin{definition} Let $V_1$ and $V_2$ be inner functions.
-Then we say that \begin{itemize} \item the function $V_1$ divides $V_2$ if there exists an inner function $V_3$ such that $V_2=V_1 \cdot V_3$. \item the functions $V_1$ and $V_2$ are relatively prime, if there exists no non-constant inner function which divides both $V_1$ and $V_2$. \end{itemize} \end{definition} It is possible to characterize when $V_1$ and $V_2$ are relatively prime in terms of the zeros of the Blaschke product and the measure of the singular part \cite[Section 3.2.1]{2019hs}: \begin{proposition} Let $V_j=\lambda_j \cdot B_j \cdot S_j \cdot \exp(i \alpha_j \zeta) , \ j \in \{1,2\}$ be two inner functions, where $\lambda_j \in \T$, $B_j$ is the Blaschke product and $S_j$ the singular part.
+Then we say that \begin{itemize} \item the function $V_1$ divides $V_2$ if there exists an inner function $V_3$ such that $V_2=V_1 \cdot V_3$. \item the functions $V_1$ and $V_2$ are relatively prime, if there exists no non-constant inner function which divides both $V_1$ and $V_2$. \end{itemize} \end{definition} It is possible to characterize when $V_1$ and $V_2$ are relatively prime in terms of the zeros of the Blaschke product and the measure of the singular part \cite[Section 3.2.1]{2019hs}: \begin{proposition} Let $V_j=\lambda_j B_j \cdot S_j \cdot \exp(\mathrm{i} \alpha_j \zeta) , \ j \in \{1,2\}$ be two inner functions, where $\lambda_j \in \T$, $B_j$ is the Blaschke product and $S_j$ the singular part.
 Then $V_1$ and $V_2$ are relatively prime if and only if \begin{itemize} \item the Blaschke products have no common zeros, \item either $\alpha_1$ or $\alpha_2$ is zero, \item and the measures $\mu_1$ and $\mu_2$ representing $S_1$ and $S_2$ are mutually singular. \end{itemize} \end{proposition} Finally, we discuss the boundary behaviour of inner functions.
 To this end, the notion of a pseudocontinuation is useful \cite[Section 2]{Douglas1970}: \begin{definition} Let $f\in \mathcal{N}(\C^+)$ and $g\in \mathcal{N}(\C^-)$.
-Then $f$ and $g$ are said to be pseudocontinuations of each other if their boundary functions coincide $\lambda$-a.e. \end{definition} Given an inner function $V$, it is straightforward to verify that $\frac{1}{SR(V)}$ is a pseudocontinuation.
-The following important regularity result is an immediate consequence of Proposition \ref{Prop:Regres}. \begin{proposition} Let $f \in \mathcal{H}^2(\C^+)$ and $g \in \mathcal{N}(\C^-)$.
-Moreover, assume that they are pseudocontinuations of each other.
-Then either $f\equiv g \equiv 0$ or $ g \notin \mathcal{N}^+(\C^-)$. \end{proposition} \begin{proof} The boundary function of $g$ coincides by definition with the one of $f$ and is therefore in $L^2(\R)$.
-Consequently, if we assume that $ g \in \mathcal{N}^+(\C^-)$ then $g \in \mathcal{H}^2(\C^-)$ by Proposition \ref{Prop:Regres}.
-In this case, also the Schwartz reflection $SR(g)$ is an element of $\mathcal{H}^2(\C^+)$.
-Moreover, it holds that
+Then $f$ and $g$ are said to be pseudocontinuations of each other if their boundary functions coincide $\lambda$-a.e. \end{definition} Given an inner function $V$, it is straightforward to verify that $\frac{1}{SR(V)}$ is a pseudocontinuation of $V$.
+The following important regularity result is an immediate consequence of Proposition \ref{Prop:Regres}. \begin{proposition} Let $f \in \mathcal{H}^2(\C^+), g \in \mathcal{N}(\C^-)$ and assume that $f$ and $g$ are pseudocontinuations of each other.
+Then either $f\equiv 0$ and $ g \equiv 0$ or $ g \notin \mathcal{N}^+(\C^-)$. \end{proposition}